gustavobastian/csv2sqlite3/README.md

 ## System requirements  for building 📝

 This app is needs Cmake 3.15.
-For running the test files you must navigate to ./build/test, and the inside the directory start the tests.
+For running the test files you must navigate to ./build/test, and the inside the directory run the programs.

 ## System requirements  for running 📝